 Griffin Miers Attorneys Work to Resolve the Charges Against You in the Best Possible Manner.
 We’re Ready to Fight and Take Your Case to Trial.

-Assault is a criminal charge involving violence, so the prosecution is going to take an assault charge very seriously, especially if a weapon was used or there was an injury.
+Assault is a criminal charge involving violence that the prosecution is going to take very seriously.
+The offense is enhanced if a weapon was used, there was an injury, and/or involved a family member (Assault – Family Violence, sometimes called domestic assault, family violence, or domestic violence).
 In Texas, the offense level for assault can range from misdemeanor up to felony level penalties and punishments depending on the circumstances.
 The results can be dire and you should call Fort Worth criminal defense attorneys Mitch Miers & Andrew Griffin to help.

-If the charge involves family violence, the ramifications can extend to seeing your children or owning a gun.
-Call criminal defense attorney Mitch Miers to find out more.
+If the charge involves family violence, the ramifications can extend to your ability see your children or owning a gun.
+Limits on possessing firearms are permanent when there is a finding of family violence in a case.
+Family members are not only those who make up a traditional family member, but also those you date and, under Texas law, a roommate!
+Call criminal defense attorney and domestic violence lawyer Mitch Miers to find out more.

 Under the laws of Texas, you can be charged with assault if you:

 - Intentionally, knowingly, or recklessly cause bodily injury to someone else, including your spouse.